Falaventho/traversal-sim/README.md

 At n = 2, the center of the line segment (P = 0) is still the optimal solution.

-At n = 3, the optimal solution is not found at P = -1 or P = 1
+As n increases, the optimal solutions are found closer and closer to the ends of the line segment.

-As n -> ∞, the optimal solutions are found closer to each end of the line segment (P = -1 or P = 1).
+As n approaches infinity, the optimal solutions are found at the ends of the line segment (P = -1 or P = 1).

 ## Initial Findings